I'm currently writing my PhD dissertation, and procrastinating by heavily customising my LaTeX environment.

-The basic problem is this: I want to use the same source to both typeset the entire book (in the end) and the individual chapters (while I'm working on them; to send to other people and so on).
+The basic problem is this: I wanted to use the same source to both typeset the entire book (in the end) and the individual chapters (while I'm working on them; to send to other people and so on).
 (I'm aware that ConTeXt should allow something like this, but I'm pretty dependant on a bunch of LaTeX packages so switching would be painful.)
 Some text should be in the individual chapters but not in the document as a whole (boilerplate saying this is a working draft, my name, per-chapter references section, &c. &c.).
 Formatting might vary quite a bit between them too.

-1. Necessaries
+Necessaries

 I'll start with the bits of the setup that make the book/article distinction possible; at the end there's a short list of additional config stuff that might be useful.

-1.1 Directory structure
+Directory structure

 main/thesis.tex